tangshuang/tyshemo/README.md

 TySheMo
 =======

-An ECMAScript data type/schema system which based on data type validation.
+An ECMAScript data type/schema describe system.

 - [API DOC](./docs)
 - [中文文档](https://www.tangshuang.net/5625.html)

-TySheMo is a js runtime data type/schema system, which contains 4 parts: Rule, Type, Schema and Model.
+TySheMo is a js runtime data type/schema describe system, which contains 5 parts: Prototype, Rule, Type, Schema and Model.

 You can use TySheMo to:

-- define your own data type
+- define your own data type and schema
-- validate data structure
+- validate data with complex structure
 - formulate data
 - watch data change
 - formulate data from backend to frontend
+- responsive data model

 ## Install